ashimroy/PhotonIdTuning/GGntupleProc/README.txt

 ./SP16.exe ../../ntuple/job_spring16_gjet_pt20to40_MGG_80toInf_miniAOD.root gjet_pt20to40_MGG_80toInf.root -10000 100000 0.102369421

-Do for the all pt bin samples(i.e. pt 20t040, 40to80 etc, not pt 15to6000) and then merge the files into one.
+Do for the all pt bin samples(i.e. pt 20t040, 40to80 etc, not pt 15to6000) and then merge the files into one and moved the new merged file to merged directory.

+Example:
+hadd spring16_gjets_25ns.root gjet_pt20to40_MGG_80toInf.root gjet_pt20_MGG_40to80.root gjet_pt40_MGG_80toInf.root

 For flat pt sample (15to6000) event weight is 1.0 and do not merge with the pt bin sample.
 It will use later for isolation pt scaling study.
+Move this file to merged directory also.

 Event weight is calculated using the following formula:
 Event weight = Cross Section * Filter Efficiency / Total Entries